 Retorio has developed neuronal networks that analyse human behaviour in short video interviews or digital training simulations within seconds, free of bias.
 These AI tools allow for the automation of elements in the recruiting process with distinct inputs and outputs like screening, sourcing and assessment, and ultimately use personality AI as a tool for recruiters to enhance interpersonal communication.

-Companies like BMW (Case Study), Happycar (Case Study), or Lufthansa use Retorio to gain faster and deeper insights into their talent pool, and their machine learning algorithms support HR departments and executives around the world.
+Companies like Happycar (Case Study) use Retorio to gain faster and deeper insights into their talent pool, and their machine learning algorithms support HR departments and executives around the world.

 Recruiters can gain deeper understanding of their candidates, which they couldn't usually do during the time frame of a typical interview.
 When candidates have a better understanding of what drives and motivates their candidates, they will be able to find the better fitted candidate for the role.